akp660/akp660/README.md

 - 👨‍💻 All of my projects are available at <a href="https://akp660.github.io/My-Portfolio/"> Portfolio.</a>

-- 💬 Intreested In **Android Development, UI/UX Designing, IOT, Electronics.**
+- 💬 Intrested In    **Android Development, UI/UX Designing, IOT, Electronics.**

 - 📫 How to reach me **abhijeetpandey.dhn@gmail.com**